buda-base/volume-manifest-builder/service/README.md

-# TODO
+# service
-* copy sattva:~dev/volume-manifest-builder/etc up to Git
-* document need credentials in /.aws (running as root)
-* document need manifest.sh installed from etc.
-* make sure all service/usr/local/bin files are executable by user `service`

-Define a service which launches on startup to run the volume manifest builder This service is built for a specific AWS AMI running Ubuntu (problems with Python 3.7 on ), but has also been tested on Debian 9 and 10 (stretch).
+Define a service which launches on startup to run the volume manifest tool This service is built for a specific AWS AMI running Ubuntu (problems with Python 3.7 on )
 ## Operating environment
 ### Prerequisites
 #### OS